Christian Howes (musician)

 Christian Howes (born February 21, 1972) is an American violinist, teacher, and composer.
 He is an associate professor at the Berklee College of Music.
-He has worked with Les Paul and Greg Osby.
+He has worked with Les Paul, Robben Ford and Greg Osby.
 In 2011 the DownBeat magazine Critics' Poll ranked him the No. 1 Rising Star in violin.
+In August 2011, Howes founded the Creative Strings Academy, with the intention of promoting contemporary music appreciation and awareness.